 EXECUTIVE REVIEW OF OUR PERFORMANCE

-Core headline earnings, the board’s measure of sustainable business performance, was up 10% on last year at R1.8bn.
+Core headline earnings, the board's measure of sustainable business performance, was up 41% on the prior period at ZAR2.7bn.
+The strong earnings growth was attributable to the improvement in trading profit and lower realised foreign exchange losses.

-As one of the largest taxpayers in Africa, MCG paid direct cash taxes of R3.7bn, in line with the previous year.
+As one of the largest taxpayers in Africa, the group paid direct cash taxes of ZAR2.0bn, slightly more than the prior year due to higher profitability.

 Rest of Africa